 - National Security Council and Cabinet Committee on Security should a proactive policy which will prevent internal security threats before it gets originated.

-- Government needs to empower Narcotics Control Bureau given the country’s close proximity with drug producing areas like Golden Crescent on the West and Golden Triangle on the East.
+- The government needs to empower Narcotics Control Bureau given the country’s close proximity with drug producing areas like Golden Crescent on the West and Golden Triangle on the East.

-- Government has enacted number of laws to prevent financial crimes.
-But left wing extremism is still mobilizing large sums of money.
-Government needs to find out the sources of these groups so that government can take proper actions.
+- The government has enacted a number of laws to prevent financial crimes.
+But left-wing extremism is still mobilizing large sums of money.
+Government needs to find out the sources of these groups so that the government can take proper actions.

 In today’s context of a nation state, the challenge lies in changing the long-term concept of national security, which we need to understand in a comprehensive sense rather than in narrow military terms only.
 In the absence of the feeling of ‘Nation First’ in the heart of each and every citizen, we would not succeed in attaining freedom from the internal security threats.